Victoria Police speak with husband and wife

 If English is not your first language, call Triple Zero (000) and tell them your language.
 They will connect an interpreter.

-If you have a hearing impairment or have difficulty being understood verbally, the National Relay Service web site explains how they can assist with an emergency call.
+If you have a hearing impairment or have difficulty being understood verbally, the National Relay Service (NRS) website explains how the NRS can assist with an emergency call.

 Reporting family violence or sexual offences perpetrated by a Victoria Police employee